g-r-3-y/fedora-macbook-pro-2019-16/README.md

 #### 3.2.2.
 Run in Hybrid Mode (Default Recommendation)

-This command applies the necessary configuration to make both GPUs available but forces the AMD card to its lowest performance level for better battery life and thermal management.
+This command applies the necessary configuration to make both GPUs available, but forces the AMD dGPU to its lowest performance level for better battery life and thermal management.
+Intel iGPU is used by Wayland apps by default (GNOME, web browsers, etc).
+Video playback is accelerated by AMD dGPU, if correct ffmpeg codecs are installed (by vlc, mpv, etc).

 ```bash
 sudo gpu-switcher.sh hybrid amd-dpm-low